Press enter to skip the top menu

 Fig 1

 Above we see the contents of the three tuples displayed using the print() function.
-Notice that the function has enclosed the contents of each tuple in round bracket, although those brackets did not exists in the orighnal program.
+Notice that the function has enclosed the contents of each tuple in round bracket, although those brackets did not exists in the original program.

 For the rest of this page we shall follow the convention of enclosing our tuples in brackets.